 Tech Talks is a online training series organized by the Technical Training and Certification Program.
 Rotating speakers cover a wide variety of technical topics every Monday at 1:00.
+On occasion additional sessions may be scheduled at 9:00 in the morning to accommodate our presenters.

 Miss a session you were interested in?
 We record every presentation and make replays available in the Online Learning section of the TTCP website.